Customer Service Manager Resume Examples and Templates for 2023

 • Coordinate cross-functionally with five airline departments to resolve escalated issues and improve operational workflows

 In addition to your education, consider obtaining certifications to bolster your job application.
-There are numerous customer service certifications you can pursue, such as the CCSM and CPCRM.
-You may also want to consider obtaining a leadership certification or a credential that’s specific to your field.
-This will show prospective employers that you’ve continued to expand your industry knowledge and expertise.
+There are numerous customer service certifications you can pursue, such as the Certified Customer Success Manager (CCSM) and Certified Professional in Customer Relationship Management (CPCRM).
+You can also consider obtaining a leadership certification or a credential that’s specific to your field.
+This will show prospective employers you’ve continued to expand your industry knowledge and expertise.

 Education